Eastern Desert: Plateaus

-Sedimentary plateaus run on either side of mountains.
-In general, the Northern sections of these plateaus have a limestone base while the Southern sections are sandstone.
-The plateaus between the Nile River and the mountains is also known as the inland Eastern Desert and is subdivided into four sections: The Cairo-Suez Desert, The Limestone Desert, The Sandstone (Idfu-Kom Ombo) Desert, and the Nubian Desert.
+Sedimentary plateaus run on either side of the mountains.
+In general, the northern sections of these plateaus have a limestone base while the southern sections are sandstone.
+The plateau between the Nile River and the mountains is also known as the inland Eastern Desert and is subdivided into four sections: The Cairo-Suez Desert, The Limestone Desert, The Sandstone (Idfu-Kom Ombo) Desert, and the Nubian Desert.